Canadian military bands

-Canadian military bands are a group of personnel in the Canadian Armed Forces (CAF) that performs musical duties for military functions.
-Military bands form a part of the Music Branch of the CAF, composed of six full-time professional Regular Force bands, 15 Regular Force voluntary bands, and 53 part-time reserve force bands.
+Military bands of the Canadian Armed Forces (CAF) are organised within its Music Branch, and is composed of six full-time professional Regular Force bands, 15 Regular Force voluntary bands, and 53 part-time Primary Reserve bands.
 Bands of the Music Branch are often badged with the unit or Canadian Forces base insignia that they support.

 Regular Force musicians are selected nationally by competitive audition prior to enlisting.
 Members of these bands often come from prestigious conservatories and schools of music.
 Reserve force musicians are hired and trained at the discretion of the local unit to which they apply.
 Prior to 1994, the Canadian Forces School of Music trained all recruits, regardless of musical level, to performance standard with Regular Force bands, but this practice was halted due to defense budget cuts.

 History

 The earliest known activity of a Canadian military band performing during the Trooping of the Colour at the Champ de Mars in Montreal on 18 July 1867, over two weeks after the Confederation of Canada.
 The first full-time Canadian military band was formed in 1899 with the Royal Canadian Garrison Artillery in Quebec with Joseph Vézina as its bandmaster.
 In 1909, an order by Minister of Militia and Defence, Frederick William Borden, provided the basis that Canadian bands were to never be unionized, during which a violation of this would result in the prolonging of outside engagements with the American Federation of Musicians.
-Bands were spread across the country for most of the early to mid-20th century, with units such as the Canadian Military Engineers and The Canadian Guards maintaining regimental bands.
+Bands were spread across the country for most of the early to mid-20th century, with units such as the Canadian Military Engineers and the Canadian Guards maintaining regimental bands.
 The band of the latter unit was the basis for the establishment of the Band of the Ceremonial Guard in the modern Canadian Forces.